-The AA deals with around 10,000 breakdowns every single day, while the RAC attended to a staggering 1,662,412 stranded vehicles in 2014.
+The AA deals with around 10,000 breakdowns every single day, while the RAC attended to a staggering 2.3 million rescue breakdowns in 2016.
 The main reasons for a car breaking down, as cited by the AA and RAC, include:

 - A flat or faulty battery

 - Fuel issues (empty tank or misfuelling)

 - Mechanical problems (alternator faults, for instance)

 - Clutch (cables snapping or the plate wearing away)

 - Ignition (faults with spark plugs or HT leads)